AdobeDocs/primetime.de-DE/help/digital-rights-management/aaxs-protecting-content/content-pre-generating-and-embedded-licenses/content-pre-generating-licenses.md

 Um Lizenzen vorab zu generieren, verwenden Sie `com.adobe.flashaccess.sdk.license.pregen.LicenseFactory.getInstance()` zum Abrufen einer Instanz von `LicenseFactory`.
 Eine Lizenzserver-Berechtigung muss angegeben werden, um die von dieser Factory generierten Lizenzen zu signieren.
 Diese Klasse unterstützt das Generieren von Leaf-Lizenzen ohne Lizenzketten und Leaf- und Root-Lizenzen mit der [erweiterten Lizenzketten](../../aaxs-protecting-content/content-introduction/content-usage-rules/content-other-policy-options/content-enhanced-license-chaining.md).

-Beim Generieren einer Leaf-Lizenz müssen die Inhaltsmetadaten mit `initContentInfo()`angegeben werden.
-Wenn die Metadaten mehrere Richtlinien enthalten oder Sie eine Richtlinie verwenden möchten, die nicht in den Metadaten enthalten ist, geben Sie `setSelectedPolicy()` die Richtlinie an, die zum Generieren der Lizenz verwendet werden soll.
-Wenn Sie eine Liste zur Richtlinienaktualisierung verwenden, um Aktualisierungen von Richtlinien zu verfolgen, können Sie die Liste zur Richtlinienaktualisierung der Lizenzfabrik bereitstellen, bevor Sie die Metadaten mit `setPolicyUpdateList()`initialisieren.
+When generating a Leaf license, the content metadata must be specified using `initContentInfo()`.
+If the metadata includes multiple policies, or if you want to use a policy that was not in the metadata, use `setSelectedPolicy()` to specify the policy to use to generate the license.
+If you use a Policy Update List to track updates to policies, you can provide the Policy Update List to the License Factory before initializing the metadata using `setPolicyUpdateList()`.

-Beim Generieren einer Stammlizenz können die Inhaltsmetadaten wie oben beschrieben angegeben werden.
-Alternativ kann eine Root-Lizenz auch mithilfe einer Richtlinie ( `setSelectedPolicy()`) und einer Lizenzserver-URL ( `setLicenseServerURL()`) anstelle der Metadaten generiert werden.
+When generating a Root license, the content metadata may be specified as described above.
+Alternatively, a Root license can be generated using a policy ( `setSelectedPolicy()`) and license server URL ( `setLicenseServerURL()`) instead of the metadata.

->[!NOTE] {class=&quot;- topic/note &quot;
+>[!NOTE]
 >
->Eine Lizenzserver-URL ist erforderlich, auch wenn es keinen Adobe Access License Server gibt, über den die Clients eine Lizenz anfordern können.
+>A License Server URL is required even if there is no Adobe Access License Server from which the clients can request a license.
 In diesem Fall sollte die URL des Lizenzservers eine URL angeben, die den Lizenzaussteller identifiziert.

 Wenn die Richtlinie die erweiterte Lizenzketten verwendet, muss eine Lizenzserver-Berechtigung angegeben werden, um den Root Encryption Key in der Richtlinie ( `setRootKeyRetrievalInfo()`) zu entschlüsseln.